RakhithJK/dbeaver-dbeaver-wiki/Data-View-and-Format.md

 ![](images/ug/Structurize.png)

-To do so, right-click a cell in the column and, on the context menu, click **View/Format -> Structurize complex types**.
+To do so, right-click a cell in the column and, on the context menu, click **View/Format -> Visualize complex columns**.

 ## Configuring Numeric and Time Data Formats
 You can specify the exact format of Time, Timestamp, Date, and Number data used in the currently open database or globally.
 To specify a format, right-click any cell in the table and, on the context menu, click **View/Format -> Data formats**.
 The Properties window opens displaying the **Data Formats** page: